Skip to main content

 The year-long initiative will explore how campus dining operations and services influence student engagement and retention.
 A key part of the project is a national survey of college administrators, examining areas such as dining space design, food service operations, sustainability practices, and how campuses gather and respond to student feedback.

-Dr. Kiah joins a select group of university leaders helping guide the project, which will include a comprehensive national survey of college administrators.
+Kiah joins a select group of university leaders helping guide the project, which will include a comprehensive national survey of college administrators.
 The study will examine dining operations, space design, feedback systems, and how campuses listen to students and continuously improve their services.

 For TCU Student Affairs, the work reflects a long-standing focus on the full student experience.
 “I’m very honored to be asked to serve in this Princeton Review study on how dining programs affect student success,” Kiah said.
-“At TCU, these outcomes are our entire focus in dining, and I’m hoping sharing this research and discovery will help others in the academy as well.”
+“At TCU, these outcomes are our entire focus in dining, and I’m hoping sharing this research and discovery will help others as well.”

 Dining is one of the few touchpoints that impacts nearly every student on campus.
 At TCU, it is viewed as more than a service, it is a space where students connect, recharge, and build community in their daily routines.
 National research continues to reinforce that impact.
 Recent findings show that students increasingly prioritize dining options when choosing a college, and that dining spaces play a meaningful role in overall campus engagement.